Women in Palestine: Founding of the State of Israel

-Following the creation of the state of Israel in 1948, the participation of Palestinian women in opposition was almost non-existent due to a strict social order in society at the time.
-The displacement and loss of land for the Palestinians created an economic issue.
-This created a demand for women in the workforce despite the social restrictions.
+Following the creation of the state of Israel in 1948, Palestinian women faced many new obstacles.
+The displacement and loss of land for Palestinians created economic issues, which in turn created a demand for women in the workforce despite social restrictions at the time.

-Following the establishment of the Palestinian Liberation Organization (PLO) in 1964, helped create the sect known as the Palestinian Women’s Association, which allowed women to take part in the first session of the Palestinian National Council that was held in Jerusalem.
+Following the establishment of the Palestine Liberation Organization (PLO) in 1964, women helped create the group known as the Palestinian Women’s Association, which allowed women to take part in the first session of the Palestinian National Council that was held in Jerusalem in 1964.